MaxLap/activerecord_where_assoc/README.md

                           poly_belongs_to: {Car => "color = blue",
                                             Computer => proc { brand_new.where(core: 4) } })
 * :raise to raise an exception when this happens.
 This is the default

-## Supported Rails versions

-Rails 4.1 to 5.2 are supported with Ruby 2.1 to 2.5.

 ## Advantages